Preheat oven to 450F.

 - 1 cup Love My Buns mix

-- 2 tsp powdered stevia (I like Now brand, it doesn’t have anything else added to it)
+- 2 tsp pure stevia powdered extract (I like Now brand, it doesn’t have anything else added to it)

 - 2 TBS cinnamon